Hazem El Masri: Post-playing

+After his retirement, El Masri made an appearance, kicking a goal, in the opening ceremony of Melbourne's new AAMI Park before the 2010 ANZAC Test.
+El Masri was approached to stand as the Liberal candidate for the seat of Lakemba at the 2011 state election.

 Personal life

 In 2000, El Masri married a Saudi Arabian-born Palestinian woman, Arwa Abousamra.
 They have three children.

 El Masri is a devout Muslim.
 He was one of the first Lebanese Australians to step forward in the name of friendship and understanding in the wake of the 2005 Cronulla riots after the clash between predominantly white Cronulla locals and Middle-Eastern Western Sydney beachgoers resulted in violence and increased racial tensions between the groups.